PROFILE

 relations with a wide variety of states and

 organizations.
-The European Union, France,
+Angola, Cuba, the European Union,

-Gambia, Portugal, Brazil, Egypt, Nigeria,
+France, Gambia, Portugal, Brazil, Nigeria,

 People's Republic of China, Libya, Senegal,

-have embassies in Bissau.
-Belgium, Canada,
+Bissau.
+Belgium, Canada, Germany, Mauritania,

-Germany, Mauritania, the Netherlands, Italy,
+the Netherlands, Italy, Sweden, Switzerland, the

-and the U.S. conduct diplomatic relations with
+United Kingdom, and the U.S. conduct diplomatic

-Guinea-Bissau through their embassies in
+relations with Guinea-Bissau through their

-neighboring Dakar, Senegal.
+embassies in neighboring Dakar, Senegal.

-Guinea-Bissau is a member of the UN and many
+Guinea-Bissau is a member of the UN and many of

-of its specialized and related agencies.
+its specialized and related agencies.
 It is a

 member of the World Bank and the International

-Monetary Fund (IMF); African Development Bank
+Monetary Fund (IMF); African Development Bank (AFDB),

-(AFDB), Economic Community of West African
+Economic Community of West African States (ECOWAS),

-States (ECOWAS), West African Economic and
+West African Economic and Monetary Union (WAEMU),

-Monetary Union (WAEMU), Organization of the
+Organization of the Islamic Conference (OIC),

-Islamic Conference (OIC), African Union, and
+African Union, and permanent Interstate

-control in the Sahel (CILSS).
-Guinea-Bissau also
+Committee for drought control in the Sahel (CILSS).

-is a member of the Group of 77 (G-77),
+Guinea-Bissau also is a member of the Group of

-International Civil Aviation Organization
+77 (G-77), International Civil Aviation

-(ICAO), Food and Agriculture Organization (FAO),
+Organization (ICAO), Food and Agriculture

-and World Health Organization (WHO).
+Organization (FAO), and World Health

 U.S.-GUINEA-BISSAU RELATIONS

-The U.S. Embassy suspended operations in Bissau
+The U.S. Embassy suspended operations in

-on June 14, 1998, in the midst of violent
+Bissau on June 14, 1998, in the midst of violent

 conflict between forces loyal to then-President